Captive Portal Not Showing on Mac - Fix the Missing WiFi Login Screen

 Fix 1 - Disconnect Your VPN First (Most Common Fix)

 If your VPN is running when you join a public WiFi network, the VPN tunnel encrypts all outgoing traffic before the router can redirect you to the captive portal.
 The portal never gets a chance to intercept your connection.
 Mac then assumes the network is working normally because the VPN server responds to its probe request.
+The full explanation of why VPNs block the portal covers the mechanics in detail.

 - Disconnect your VPN - Open your VPN app and hit Disconnect or turn off the toggle.